stanford-rc/globus.stanford.edu/README.md

   * If you're using Homebrew, run `brew install ruby`.

-  * If you're using MacPorts, run `sudo port install rb25-bundler`.
+  * If you're using MacPorts, run `sudo port install ruby31`.
+    If you previously had `rb25-bundler` installed, you can uninstall both it and `ruby25`.

 * **On Linux**, install the `bundler` package.